 NREL works to achieve responsible deployment of hydropower research through grid optimization, regulatory roadmapping, and economic analysis.
-In addition, its facilities are available to support hydropower technology testing and design optimization.
+In addition, its facilities are available to support hydropower technology validation and design optimization.

-NREL's research and development capabilities in hydropower technologies cover the spectrum from design, simulation, and standards, to technology testing and energy and economic analysis, to grid integration and market acceleration.
+NREL's research and development capabilities in hydropower technologies cover the spectrum from design, simulation, and standards, to technology validation and energy and economic analysis, to grid integration and market acceleration.

-NREL's on-campus facilities allow engineers to test hydropower components for performance and reliability in a controlled environment, allowing devices to be optimized prior to expensive and time-consuming open-water testing.
+NREL's on-campus facilities allow engineers to assess hydropower components for performance and reliability in a controlled environment, allowing devices to be optimized prior to expensive and time-consuming open-water validation.

 Design, Simulation, and Standards